onecrayon/api.ashes.live/README.md

 This will build your main Docker container and display the available commands you can execute with `make`.

-Now that you have a functional API stack, you need data in your database:
+Now that you have a functional API stack, you can run `make data` to create some example testing data in your database.

-1. Run `make migrate REV='6b6df338dfc3'` to initialize tables in your database that match the example data
-2. Run `make example-data` to populate your database with basic card and deck data
-3. Run `make migrate` to run any subsequent migrations

 At this point, you can execute `make run` to start a local development server, and view your site's API documentation at <http:localhost:8000>.